 Normally during a pregnancy ultrasound, a baby is measured by CRL (crown rump length).
 This means the length from the top of your baby’s head to his or her bottom – limb measurements are not included.

-But because it’s so early, the diameter of the sac is what will be measured.
+Because it’s very early, the diameter of the sac will be measured instead.
 At 6 weeks pregnant, the diameter of the gestational sac is normally around 10 millimeters, compared to 2-3 milimeters at 5 weeks of pregnancy.

-Don’t be worried if you can only see a small dark circle that looks empty, as it’s very common for only the yolk sac to be visible at this early stage.
+Don’t be worried if you can only see a small dark circle that looks empty.
+It’s very common for only the yolk sac to be visible at this early stage.

 When you’re 6 weeks pregnant, it’s the earliest possible time you might see your baby’s heartbeat.
-But it’s not always guaranteed to be detected this early.
-Especially if you conceived a little later than you expected, your baby’s gestational age might be a little less than you think.
+But it’s not guaranteed to be detected this early.
+Especially if you conceived a little later than you expected, your baby’s gestational age might be less than you think.

 If detected, your baby’s heartbeat would normally be between 90 to 110 beats per minute.